hq9000/py_headless_daw/py_headless_daw/demo/riding_on_bugs/README.md

 - synth track
   - an audio track with an instance of `VstPlugin` which loads `amsynth-vst.x86_64-linux`
 - midi track
-  - this track is input for the synth track and consists of a single midi clip playing a short note
+  - this track is an input for the synth track and consists of a single midi clip playing a short note

 ![image](https://user-images.githubusercontent.com/21345604/93659049-ee8d0f80-fa49-11ea-91b4-8085965048e4.png)